CDCgov/prime-public-health-data-infrastructure/docs/decisions/0011-fhirserver.md

 In healthcare, data is gathered from many different sources.
 Hospitals, prisons, schools, pharmacies, and more all gather healthcare data that state and local territories (STLTs) need to gather to report public health data accurately.
 In order to ingest data from these different reporting sites, there needed to be a way to standardize the data across all departments of health.

-Previously, HL7 standards were the solution to this issue, but the problems of HL7 was that it was hard to use with modern internet architecture as well as being humanly unreadable.
+Previously, HL7 standards were the solution to this issue, but the problems of HL7 is that it is hard to use with modern internet architecture as well as being humanly unreadable.
 FHIR was created to solve both of these issues.

-The FHIR (Fast Healthcare Interoperability Resources 1 ) standard defines how healthcare information can be exchanged between different computer systems regardless of how it is stored in those systems.
+The FHIR (Fast Healthcare Interoperability Resources) standard defines how healthcare information can be exchanged between different computer systems regardless of how it is stored in those systems.
 It allows healthcare information, including clinical and administrative data, to be available securely to those who have a need to access it, and to those who have the right to do so for the benefit